The path from lattice QCD to the short-distance contribution to $0\nu\beta\beta$ decay with a light Majorana neutrino

 It is now clear that simply integrating over the Euclidean time with weight $e^{E_1 \tau}$ can be problematic if on-shell intermediate states are allowed.
 Here, $E_1$ is the energy of the first or the second electron depending on the time ordering.
-This can be seen by expressing the Heisenberg-picture operator in Euclidean spacetime as $\mathcal{J}^{(\rm E)}(\tau,\bm{z})=e^{\hat{P}_0\tau -i \hat{\bm{P}}\cdot \bm{z}} \, \mathcal{J}^{(\rm E)}(0) \,$ $ e^{-\hat{P}_0\tau+i \hat{\bm{P}}\cdot \bm{z}}$, where $\hat{P}_0$ and $\hat{\bm{P}}$ are energy (Hamiltonian) and momentum operators, respectively, and upon inserting a complete set of single- and multi-particle states in the volume between the two currents.
-Without loss of generality, we assume that $\mathcal{J}^{(\rm E)}(0)$ is the same as its Minkowski counterpart, i.e., it has no phase relative to the Minkowski current at the origin.
+This can be seen by expressing the Heisenberg-picture operator in Euclidean spacetime as $\mathcal{J}^{(\rm E)}(\tau,\bm{z})=e^{\hat{P}_0\tau -i \hat{\bm{P}}\cdot \bm{z}} \, \mathcal{J}^{(\rm E)}(0) \,$ $ e^{-\hat{P}_0\tau+i \hat{\bm{P}}\cdot \bm{z}}$, where $\hat{P}_0$ and $\hat{\bm{P}}$ are energy (Hamiltonian) and momentum operators, respectively, and upon inserting a complete set of single- and multi-particle states between the two currents.
+Without loss of generality, we assume that $\mathcal{J}^{(\rm E)}(0)$ is the same as its Minkowski counterpart.
 The Euclidean superscript of the Schr\"odinger-picture currents will therefore be dropped.
-It then becomes clear that for those values of intermediate-states energies and momenta such that

-the integration over Euclidean time with $e^{E_1 \tau}$ will be divergent.
+It then becomes clear that for those values of intermediate-states energies and momenta such that $i) \; |\bm{P}_{*m}|+E_{*m} \leq E_f+E_1~\text{or}~ii)\; |\bm{P}_{*m}|+E_{*m} \leq E_i-E_1$, the integration over Euclidean time with $e^{E_1 \tau}$ will be divergent.
 Here, $E_{*m}$ are the finite-volume energy eigenvalues of the intermediate spin-triplet two-nucleon state with total momentum ${\bm P}_{*m}$, and we assume that three-particle intermediate states with on-shell kinematics are not possible given the initial-state energy.
 The problematic contributions satisfying conditions $i$ and $ii$ can be subtracted from Eq.~(\ref{eq:GLE}), leaving the rest to read

 The spectral decomposition of $\mathcal{T}_L^{(\rm{E})\,\geq}$ has, therefore, exactly the same form as the Minkowski counterpart upon an overall $i$ factor.
 Here,

 where it is assumed that there are $N~(N')$ states satisfying condition $i~(ii)$ above, and